owulveryck/blog/content/post/reveal-annyang.md

 Anyway, as a quick and dirty solution, the goal is achieved.

-Another Idea would be to plug is with a NLP engine to perform stemming or lemmatization to do a better decoding and be even more machine learning compliant.
+Another Idea would be to plug this with a NLP engine to perform stemming or lemmatization to do a better decoding and be even more machine learning compliant.
 This could be done with the help of [MITIE](https://github.com/mit-nlp/MITIE)